Castiel (Supernatural): Lucifer's Vessel

 Faced with the threat of the Darkness – revealed over the course of the series to be God's "sister", sacrificed to create the world – Castiel agrees to act as Lucifer's vessel when Lucifer claims to be the only one with the power to defeat the Darkness since God is absent and all other archangels are dead or insane.
 After killing Rowena, apparently the only person capable of reopening the Cage, Lucifer spends some time reestablishing his power base in hell while acting as Castiel to interact with the Winchesters and follow their research into Amara, but his true identity is revealed after the Winchesters attempt to travel back in time to recover a Hand of God from a submarine before it sank in 1943.
 Castiel is able to regain control long enough to explain the situation to Sam and to stop Lucifer from killing him.
 Dean subsequently returns and banishes Lucifer, vowing to find a way to free Castiel from his control.
 Crowley, forced to act as Lucifer's slave, is forced on the run after he fails to kill Lucifer with another salvaged Hand of God.
 The Winchesters manage to get through to Castiel when preparing for a new confrontation with Amara, but Castiel resolves to remain Lucifer's Vessel until her defeat, only for the Hand of God to fail against Amara's power.
-With Castiel/Lucifer now Amara's prisoner, she decides to torture an archangel to try to lure God out, leaving the Winchesters to speculate that Lucifer couldn't use the Hand of God due to the fact that he is a fallen archangel.
+With Castiel/Lucifer now Amara's prisoner, she decides to torture an archangel to try to lure God out, leaving the Winchesters to speculate that Lucifer could not use the Hand of God due to the fact that he is a fallen archangel.
 Lucifer is eventually rescued when God returns – revealed to be Chuck, the author who wrote the Winchester Gospels – with God/Chuck healing Lucifer and apologizing for his past actions.
 Although Lucifer is apparently killed in the later confrontation with Amara, Castiel is healed and returned to control of his body; he also meets his creator for the first time.
 After Dean's apparent sacrifice to stop the Darkness, Castiel goes with Sam although he is then banished when a member of the London branch of the Men of Letters attacks the bunker to punish Sam for his past actions.